demantz/RFAnalyzer/docs/settings.md

 be entered.
 The result however, may be incorrect if the chip does not support the frequency.

+If you use a RTL-SDR Blog v4 dongle it is recommended to enable this setting.
+This will allow you to tune below the 24MHz which is usually the lowest frequency which the R828D tuner can tune.
+But the Blog v4 has an automatic upconverter build in which allows you to tune below this frequency.

 !!! warning
     This is an expert setting that should only be enabled if you know what you are doing.